Floe-Project/Floe/docs/src/develop/develop-libraries.md

 1. Create a new folder in one of Floe's [sample library folders](../usage/sample-libraries.md).
 We recommend naming it 'Author Name - Library Name'.
 1. Create a file in that folder called `my-library.floe.lua`.
 1. Create a subfolder called `Samples` and put your audio files in there.
 1. Open the Lua file in your text editor.
-Sublime Text or Visual Studio Code are reasonable choices.
+If you're not already familiar with a editor, then Sublime Text or Visual Studio Code are reasonable choices.
 1. Use the `floe.new_library()` function to create your library, filling in all the fields marked `[required]` in the [Floe's Lua reference](library-lua-scripts.md).
 1. Use `floe.new_instrument()` to create an instrument, and then add regions to it using `floe.add_region()`, again, filling in the fields that are documented.
-1. At the end of the file, return the library object you just created.
+1. At the end of the file, return the library object you just created: `return library`.
-1. Floe automatically detects when a file changes and will tell you if there's any errors.
+1. Floe automatically detects whenever any library file changes and will tell you if there's any errors.
+If a library is correctly configured, it will instantly appear in Floe.

 ## Creating high-quality samples